 Included in the sale is the Wright-designed furniture original to the house: three modular dining tables, eight dining/side chairs, and four square tables, all in fine vintage condition with lovely patina.
 In the 1980s, the original in floor heating was converted to forced air, and AC was added.
 At the same time, the original wood windows were replaced with the current white windows.
 A buyer planning a thorough restoration would want to consider the project of returning the windows to Wright’s specifications.

 The Alsop House is being offered as a private sale and is not formally listed on the market.
+The seller will entertain bids above $450,000.
 All offers will be reviewed – property to be sold as-is.